socratools/socradoc/README.md

 To help with that, we have two udev rules files:

-  * 70-soundcraft-notepad.rules
-    Uses the `TAG+="uaccess"` mechanism to allow access users locally logged into a login session.
+  * `70-soundcraft-notepad.rules` uses the `TAG+="uaccess"` mechanism
+    to allow access users locally logged into a login session.

-  * 80-soundcraft-notepad.rules
-    Sets the device file's group to `audio` to allow all group members access.
+  * `80-soundcraft-notepad.rules` sets the device file's group to `audio` to allow all group members access.

 Check whether these udev rules files are suitable for your system before installing them.
 You can very well have both installed at the